-To appreciate these wonderful Trinitarian blessings, we need to check the context.
-I just read for you the benediction, the last verse of the second letter that the apostle Paul wrote to a local church in Corinth.
+To appreciate these wonderful Trinitarian blessings, we need to consider the context.
+Our text is the last verse, sort of the benediction, of the second letter that the apostle Paul wrote to a local church in Corinth.
 Is that significant?
 Very.
 This is his final word to these believers, but he's had a lot to say to them previously.

 It's no secret.
 The church at Corinth was probably one of the biggest sources of church pain in Paul's side.
 My guess is that he lost more sleep over this church than any other (save perhaps the Galatian churches who were on the verge of a complete defection from the gospel).
-Their relationship started in AD 50 when Paul went to Corinth during his second missionary journey and by God's grace and lot of suffering, he started a church there (see Acts 18).
+Their relationship started in AD 50 when Paul went to Corinth during his second missionary journey and by God's grace and lot of suffering, he saw a baby church birth there (see Acts 18).

-Paul loved his Corinthian brothers and sisters.
+Paul loved his spiritual children in Corinth.
 He saw such great potential in this church.
 He knew they faced great challenges, for Corinth was a city, some estimate, of 250,000 freemen and 400,000 slaves, with twelve pagan temples, and rampant sexual immorality.
 So Paul worked patiently and persistently with this church.

 He taught them on site for a couple of years.
 Later He sent Timothy to help them, and then later he sent Titus.
-He wrote at least four, maybe five letters to this church to help them deal with problems (and they had tons of problems!).
+He wrote at least four, maybe five letters to this church to help them deal with problems (and they had a ton of problems!).
 Two of those letters were Spirit-inspired and preserved in our Bibles.
-We call them 1 Corinthians, which Paul penned from Ephesus in the early part of AD 55 and 2 Corinthians, which he sent from Macedonia towards the end of AD 55.
+We call them 1 Corinthians, which Paul penned from Ephesus in the early part of AD 55, and 2 Corinthians, which he sent from Macedonia towards the end of AD 55.

-To give you a sense of what Paul thought of this church, let's scan 2 Corinthians 13.
-I'll give you three words that sum up what Paul thought of the Corinthians: personal (1), problems (2, 5), and potential (11).
+I want us to get a sense of what Paul thought of this church, so let's scan 2 Corinthians 13.
+I'll give you three words that sum up what Paul thought of the Corinthians.

+Personal (1), problems (2, 5), and potential (11).